boschrexroth/ctrlx-automation-sdk/doc/appdevguide.md

 The ctrlX CORE's so called "scopes" are to be used to model app permissions.
 Scopes allow permissions to be assigned to users & groups via the web interface.
 If case permissions are used, the permissions must be enforced within the app
 (package-manifest.json)

+**If your app supports scopes, unique scopes must be provided to the ctrlX permission manager**

 ## 9 ctrlX User Interface and Project Handling (<span style="color:green;">**OPTIONAL**</span>)<a name="userinterface"></a>